Soft, light, and buttery, these gluten free almond poppy seed muffins are reminiscent of those bakery muffins we all love!

 I love recreating comfort foods my family enjoyed before eating gluten free, and these muffins are definitely one of those recipes!
-They have everything you could want in a muffin and no one will know they’re gluten free.
-They’re soft, tender, and not crumbly at all.
-I use Better Batter gluten free flour in this recipe, and it works wonderfully!
+They have everything you could want in a muffin and no one will know they're gluten free.
+They're soft, tender, and not crumbly at all.

 This recipe is so easy to make, my kids can easily make it on their own.
 You can use a mixer, or melt the butter and whisk by hand.